justdlabs/inertia.ts/README.md

 By default, if we use package like Laravel breeze, it'll use regular javascript react by default.
 But this project is for you who want to use inertia.js with typescript boilerplate.

+This project has come with some features like:
+- Authentication
+- User Profile
+- User Avatar
+- User Password
+- User Delete

 ### About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.